therealbobo/sysdig/userspace/sysdig/man/sysdig.md

 **-j**, **--json**
   Emit output as json, data buffer encoding will depend from the print format selected.

-**-k**, **--k8s-api**
-  Enable Kubernetes support by connecting to the API server specified as argument.
-E.g. "http://admin:password@127.0.0.1:8080".
-The API server can also be specified via the environment variable SYSDIG_K8S_API.

-**-K** _btfile | certfile:keyfile[#password][:cacertfile]_, **--k8s-api-cert=**_btfile | certfile:keyfile[#password][:cacertfile]_
-  Use the provided files names to authenticate user and (optionally) verify the K8S API server identity.
-Each entry must specify full (absolute, or relative to the current directory) path to the respective file.
-Private key password is optional (needed only if key is password protected).
-CA certificate is optional.
-For all files, only PEM file format is supported.
-Specifying CA certificate only is obsoleted - when single entry is provided for this option, it will be interpreted as the name of a file containing bearer token.
-Note that the format of this command-line option prohibits use of files whose names contain ':' or '#' characters in the file name.
-Option can also be provided via the environment variable SYSDIG_K8S_API_CERT.

 **-L**, **--list-events**
   List the events that the engine supports